 Homework should be considered a worthwhile use of time outside of regular school hours to extend classroom learning.
-Students are encouraged to read 20 to 30 minutes each night Homework usually will not be assigned on evenings when school activities have been scheduled.
+Students are encouraged to read 20 to 30 minutes each night.
+Homework usually will not be assigned on evenings when school activities have been scheduled.
 Chromebooks for kindergarten, first graders and second graders will remain on campus.
 Other students can leave them at school, as well as take them home.
 Please keep in mind that WCPSS devices are to be used for instruction only (not gaming, entertainment, etc.) Please monitor your child at home if your child is using their Chromebook.
+4th and 5th grade students will be required to complete IXL assignments weekly.